 Some pending loan funds may be included in the R2T4 calculation, but may not be eligible for a PWD due to regulatory restrictions.

 After the determination of eligibility for a PWD, the student and/or parent are notified within 30 days of the date the institution determined the student withdrew, of the available funds and will be given 14 days to reply if eligible for a PWD of loan funds.
 If the student and/or parent fails to reply within that allotted deadline for a loan PWD, the loan funds will not be disbursed or will be returned if the PWD is inadvertently disbursed before the withdrawal was processed.
 Eligible grant funds from a PWD will automatically disburse to the student's Franklin University account.
 If the student has an unpaid balance and is eligible for a grant PWD, the funds equal to the student's outstanding balance will be credited to the student's account as soon as possible, but no later than 45 calendar days after the date of determination of withdrawal.
+If a grant or loan PWD results in a credit balance on a student’s account, it will be refunded to the student within 14 days of the disbursement of these funds.

 The PWD notification to the student includes the following information: